kaga/kaga.github.io/version-control/_posts/2021-03-10-Git-Part-5-Github-Action.markdown

 > With GitHub Packages, you can safely publish and consume packages within your organization or with the entire world. - [Github](https://github.com/features/packages)

-This was one of many reasons that I prefer Github over other solutions, because it saved the cost of purchasing and maintaining a comparable product, like [JFrog](https://jfrog.com/).
-It supports all the use cases I have in mind too.
+This was one of many reasons that I prefer **Github** over other solutions, as it saved the cost of purchasing and maintaining yet another service. **Github Packages** supports all the use cases I have in mind too.

-A private package manager can utilized all the infrastructures and tooling built for the open source version, which again help the onboarding experience and further significantly reduce the need to use **Git subtree** or monolithic repository architecture.
+A private package manager can utilized all the infrastructures and tooling already built for the open source version, which help the onboarding experience and further reduce the need to use **Git subtree** or monolithic repository architecture.

 ## Putting Things Together